very-random-man/autobind.js/README.md

 # Autobind.js
-This is a really simple bit of jQuery code to I created to make it super-easy to facilitate CSS transitions from user interactions.
+This is a really simple bit of jQuery code I created to make it super-easy to facilitate CSS transitions from user interactions.
 You just add some attributes to HTML elements to describe the behaviour and classes will be toggled on specified elements